nasa/astrobee/localization/factor_adders/readme.md

 \page factoradders Factor Adders

 # Package Overview
-The factor adders package provides a set of factor adders for various measurement types for use with a graph optimizer.
-See the GraphOptimizer package for more information on their usage.
+The factor adders package provides a set of factor adders that add factors to a graph optimizer given a range of timestamps.

+## FactorAdder
+Base class for adding factors given a timestamp range.

+## MeasurementBasedFactorAdder
+Extends the FactorAdder and stores measurements in a buffer before using these for factor creation.

-## FactorAdders
+## SingleMeasurementBasedFactorAdder
+MeasurementBasedFactorAdder that adds factors using single measurements at a time for measurements in a provided time range.

-### LocFactorAdder
+## LocFactorAdder
-The LocFactorAdder takes map-based image feature measurements and generates either LocProjectionFactors or LocPoseFactors, depeneding on if the LocProjectionFactors suffered cheirality errors or not.
+SingleMeasurementBasedFactorAdder that takes map-based image feature measurements and generates either LocProjectionFactors or LocPoseFactors.
+Optionally adds loc pose factors as a fallback for projection factors that suffer cheirality errors.
+Uses a pose node adder for required node creation.

-### ProjectionFactorAdder
-The ProjectionFactorAdder creates bundle-adjustment ProjectionFactors for tracked image features.
-(Not currently used).

-### RotationFactorAdder
-The RotationFactorAdder generates a relative rotation using tracked image features in two successive images.
-(Not currently used).

-### SmartProjectionCumulativeFactorAdder
+### VOSmartProjectionFactorAdder
-The SmartProjectionCumulativeFactorAdder generates visual odometry smart factors using image feature tracks.
-It contains options for the minimum disparity allowed for feature tracks, minimum separation in image space for added feature tracks, whether to use a rotation-only factor if created smart factors suffer from cheirality errors, and more.
-It can generate factors using maximally spaced measurements in time to include a longer history of measurements while including only a maximum number of total measurements or only include measurements from a given set with a set spacing (toggle these with the use\_allowed\_timestamps option).
+Generates visual odometry smart factors using image feature tracks.
+Downsamples measurements as desired for smart factors.
+See gtsam::SmartProjectionPoseFactor for more information on smart factors.
+Uses a pose node adder for required node creation.

 ### StandstillFactorAdder
-The StandstillFactorAdder creates a zero velocity prior and zero tranform between factor for successive CombinedNavState nodes when standstill is detected.
-Standstill detection checks for a minimum average disparity for image feature tracks over time.
+Creates a zero velocity prior and a zero tranform between factor for successive nodes when standstill is detected.
+Uses a pose and velocity node adder for required node creation.